alexdwagner/jekyll-now/_posts/2016-11-09-Filming-Jill-Stein_.md

 -----

-<h2>Presdient-Elect Donald Trump</h2>
+<h2>President-Elect Donald Trump</h2>

 Donald Trump has been elected as president.
 There were protests in Union Square tonight.
 In Seattle, a shooting that killed at least three people.

 How bad is this going to get?
-I guess we won't know until January.
+I guess we won't know until January and onward.

 -----